geolffrey/FlightDataAccessor/doc/source/Overview.rst

                 mask = [ False  False  True  False], fill_value = 1e+20)

-The levels dataset contains pre-computed resolutions of downsampled data as an optimization when displaying a parameter at a low resolution.

 Information about a parameter is stored within the attributes of the parameter group.